General Business Information

 Q: How do I reserve a web address (URL) for my business?

 There are many sites you can reserve a web address for your business.
-Godaddy.com is one site to do this.
+Godaddy.com is an example of one such site.
 Many webhosting sites also allow you to reserve your URL.

 Q: How will I know what expenses are associated with my business?

-It is a good idea to check with an accountant or take a financial management class to make sure you know which expenses are allowable for your business.
+Research the industry to determine common expenses.
+It is also a good idea to check with an accountant or take a financial management class to make sure you know which expenses are allowable for your business.

 Q: How can I tell if I have a good business idea?

-Test it out by taking the online First Steps class: firststeps.sbdc.wisc.edu
+Test it out by taking the online First Steps class

 Q: Who do I need to talk to about leasing space?